hacklschorsch/selenium-webdriverjs/readme.md

 * update.sh
   * Updates the package: Pulls SeleniumHQ SVN trunk, compiles webdriver for node and updates the package.json version string.
 * tests/*
-  * Beginnings of a self-test suite, not working ATM, to later be integrated with TravisCI.
+  * Beginnings of a self-test suite.
+Integrated with TravisCI.

 ## Issues